Rhythm and Rhyme

 £48 per course (8 weeks)

 Places are limited to 14 per class therefore pre-payment is required to confirm your place.
 Booking is confirmed on receipt of payment.
-Please contact us to ensure availability before booking a course.
+Please contact us to ensure availability before paying online for a course.

 (This course has very high demand so please let us know if you’d like us to add your name to our waiting list)